 Ride far enough to the left that you won’t run into any door that’s opened unexpectedly.
 You may be wary about riding so far into the lane that cars can’t pass you easily, but you’re MUCH more likely to get doored by a parked car if you ride too close to it than you are to get hit from behind by a car which can clearly see you.

 Our Urban Cycling 101 course teaches riding skills, traffic analysis skills, and collision avoidance techniques.
 During the four-hour course we have a classroom session, followed by a parking lot session where you get to practise on your bike.

 According to the Nova Scotia Motor Vehicle Act, bicyclists have the same rights and responsibilities as motorists.
 Respect for the rights of all road users goes a long way towards avoiding collisions.

-Many motorists misjudge the speed of bicycles.
+The majority of collisions involving people riding bikes and people driving occur at intersections.
+Some people driving cars misjudge the speed of bicycles.
 Experienced cyclists can travel at 25-35 km/h on a flat surface and up to 50km/h going downhill.
 It is easy to misjudge their speed and turn too soon, directly in front of the bicyclist.
-If it is not safe to pass before turning, slow down and move behind the cyclist before making the turn.
+If it is not safe to pass before turning, slow down and move behind the person riding a bike before making the turn.
 DO NOT pass and cut!

 People driving cars who are making turns across oncoming traffic must watch for people riding bikes as well as motor vehicles.
 Too often, people driving cars misjudge the speed of an oncoming bicyclist and turn in front of them.
 People driving cars should always stop and wait for oncoming traffic, including people riding bicycles, to pass before turning.